 Pain is a subjective experience that’s different for everybody.
 As such, the success of one treatment or another varies based on the individual.
 You may need to try several different pain reduction techniques before you find one that works for you.

 We recommend speaking with your doctor before starting a new pain management treatment.
 A healthcare provider can help you identify ways to safely and effectively try new therapeutic modalities.
-They can also identify any potential interactions with your current treatment to ensure you’re safe from dangerous side effects.
+They can also identify potential interactions with your current treatment to protect you from dangerous side effects.

 Disclaimer: This article contains affiliate links.
 This means that if you make a purchase after clicking on one of these recommended service provider links, like an insurance broker, or a travel agent, I may earn a commission – at no extra cost to you.
 [For my full disclosure, please see my DISCLAIMER page]